Bachelor of Engineering, Monash University, 1972

 I completed my PhD at La Trobe University, Melbourne, in the English Program as a non-fiction writer.
 My field is primary orality – the way cultures store and transmit masses of information when they have no contact with writing.
 I look at the application of primary orality to archaeology and in a contemporary context.
 It is the topic of my academic book with Cambridge University Press, Knowledge and power in prehistoric societies.
 The Memory Code, is for a mainstream audience, published by Allen & Unwin in Australia in July 2016, and then in the UK by Atlantic Books and US by Pegasus Books in February 2017 along with two foreign languages.
 The audio version is published by Audible.

-Memory Craft has just been published in Australia (June 2019) and will be published overseas and in audio in 2020.
+Memory Craft was published in Australia (June 2019) and overseas and in audio in 2020.

 I have spent my working career combining secondary teaching, writing and studying.
-I am now an Honorary Research Associate at LaTrobe University in the School of Arts, Communication and Critical Enquiry.
+I am now an Adjunct Research Fellow at LaTrobe University in the School of Arts, Communication and Critical Enquiry.
 I was awarded an Arts Victoria literary grant for 2015 and an Artist in Residence award for 2017.

 Trade – memory systems

 The Memory Code: Allen & Unwin (Aus) and Audible, 2016.

 The Memory Code: Atlantic Books (UK), Pegasus Books (US), February 2017.